elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ---

-### What is a (IIFE) immediately invoked function expression and why is it used with the old var?
+### What is a (IIFE) immediately invoked function expression, and why is it used with the old var?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An IIFE or Immediately Invoked Function Expression is a JavaScript function that runs as soon as it is defined.
-There are at least five variations of their implementation that we should be familiar with.</div><br />
+  <div><strong>Interview Response:</strong> An IIFE or Immediately Invoked Function Expression is a JavaScript function that runs as soon as the code defines it.
+We should be familiar with at least five variants of their implementation.</div><br />
-  <div><strong>Technical Response:</strong> In the past, as there was only var, and it has no block-level visibility, programmers invented a way to emulate it.
-An IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.
-It is not something we should use in modern JavaScript code, but you can still find them in old scripts.
-So, you should know what they are when you see it in code.
+  <div><strong>Technical Response:</strong> In the past, as there was only var, and it had no block-level visibility, programmers invented a way to emulate it.
+An IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as the code defines it.
+We should not use it in modern JavaScript code, but you can still find them in old scripts.
+So, you should know what they are when you see them in code.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> IIFE<br /><br />